intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/azure_ppml.md

 #### 2.2.3 Pull BigDL PPML image and run on Linux client
 * Go to Azure Marketplace, search "BigDL PPML" and find `BigDL PPML: Secure Big Data AI on Intel SGX` product.
 Click "Create" button which will lead you to `Subscribe` page.
-On `Subscribe` page, input your subscription, your Azure container registry, your resource group, location.
+On `Subscribe` page, input your subscription, your Azure container registry, your resource group and your location.
 Then click `Subscribe` to subscribe BigDL PPML to your container registry.

 * Go to your Azure container regsitry, check `Repostirories`, and find `intel_corporation/bigdl-ppml-trusted-big-data-ml-python-graphene`
 * Login to the created VM.
-Then login to your Azure container registry, pull BigDL PPML image using such command:
+Then login to your Azure container registry, pull BigDL PPML image using this command:
 ```bash
 docker pull myContainerRegistry/intel_corporation/bigdl-ppml-trusted-big-data-ml-python-graphene
 ```